Borderlands 4: Everything we know so far

 What has been announced so far about Borderlands 4?

-The only official announcement about Borderlands 4 so far is the teaser trailer which was released in August.
-Even that didn't give much away until the very end.
+The first teaser trailer which was released in August and that didn't give much away until the very end.

-The trailer itself was not leaked anywhere and came as a complete surprise and this has been the case for the upcoming announcement at The Game Awards.
+This trailer itself was not leaked anywhere and came as a complete surprise and this was the case for the world premiere trailer at The Game Awards too.

-The BorderlandsX / Twitter account confirmed this first, posting: "Prepare yourselves!
-We're about to crank things up to the next f*****g level at #TheGameAwards.
-Who's ready to get their first look at the most ambitious Borderlands yet?!"
+That showed a bit of gameplay from the new group of Vault Hunters who will feature.

-The Game Awards reposted this and added: "See the first look and gameplay of Borderlands 4 during #TheGameAwards."
+It also showed what the new world of Kairos looked like, as well as a look at the nefarious Rippers faction going against the game's main antagonist the Timekeeper and The Order, in other words his synthetic soldiers.

 What is the release date for Borderlands 4?

-The game is due to release in 2025 and this is likely to be narrowed down during the latest reveal at The Game Awards.
+The game is due to release in 2025 and has not been narrowed down despite the extensive look at it at The Game Awards.

 What will I be able to play Borderlands 4 on?